gert-leja/gnomenet/README.md

 Second edition of a Terraform constructed network and Ansible managed CML network.

 ## Project Goals
-The goal of this project is to improve the configuration of the original "terraform-my-cml" project.
-Some key points to be added:
-- Ansible should run with an interactive shell but non-login account so user input is not needed
-- Terraform and Ansible should run on the same host device instead of 2 separate devices, in this case it will be an Ubuntu Server VM that will run the configuration files.
+The main goal of this project is to create an automation script that creates 2 separate CML labs on 2 separate CML hosts, then interconnecting those labs so that both labs can be reached from one another.
+The automation script will also apply a full configuration to all devices, thus creating a fully functional network in an instant.

 ## Additionals